maqiqing/learnGit/readme.txt

-git is distributed a version control system. git is free software distributed under the GPL.
+Git is distributed a version control system.
+Git is free software distributed under the GPL.
+GIt has a mutable index called stage.